-• audiodata (numpy.ndarray or type(out)) - A two-dimensional (frames x channels) NumPy array is returned.
+• audiodata (numpy.ndarray or type(out)) - A two-dimensional NumPy array is returned, where the channels are stored along the first dimension, i.e. as columns.
 If the sound file has only one channel, a one-dimensional array is returned.
 Use always_2d=True to return a two-dimensional array anyway.